The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 The nuts part of the attack is being used against Christine O'Donnell in Delaware by the local Republican establishment.

-This is from the legal insurrection blog.
+This is from the Legal Insurrection blog.

 If O'Donnell wins tomorrow, in the latest poll, she's up by three.

-If O'Donnell wins in Delaware tomorrow, you can be sure the Democrats will seize on the nuts attack from Republicans and take it to the next step by uh sexualizing O'Donnell, and it's already started.
+If O'Donnell wins in Delaware tomorrow, you can be sure the Democrats will seize on the nuts attack from Republicans and take it to the next step by sexualizing O'Donnell, and it's already started.

 By signing on to the nuts defense directed at conservative women, the Republican establishment has adopted the most pernicious line of Democrat Party attack.

-Well, you know, I'm not anti-Mike Castle, but I uh I do have a problem with somebody who is willing to destroy the economy by signing on to Pelosi's cap and trade plan.
+One of the ways they talk about Castle is, well, you know, I'm not anti-Mike Castle, but I do have a problem with somebody who is willing to destroy the economy by signing on to Pelosi's cap and trade plan.

 There are people attacking Castle that way, but the point is they're doing it on his issues.